recyclejs/recycle/README.md

 ## Effects
-If you don't need to update a component local state or dispatch Redux action, but you still need to react on some kind of async operation, you can use `effects`.
+If you don't need to update a component local state or dispatch Redux action, but you still need to react to some kind of async operation, you can use `effects`.

 Recycle will subscribe to this stream but it will not use it.
 It is intended for making side effects (like calling callback functions passed from a parent component)